The Transcontinental Bike Race

-If the challenge was great enough as it was, my race differed a little from the norm by meeting me race partner at the start line!
-I had entered as a pair (my parents where concerned about me racing solo for my first big ultra endurance bike race).
-Sadly with a month before departure my race partner had to pull out.
+If the challenge wasn’t big enough, there was the small matter of my carbon framed bike cracking in 5 places during the flight over!
+Not what you need to find when you unpack your bike 6 hours before the start of the race!
+In addition I had decided to enter as a pair, and met my partner for the first time at the start line!
+I had entered as a pair because my parents where concerned about me racing solo for my first big ultra endurance bike race.
+Sadly with a month before departure my original race partner had to pull out.
 I spent the next few weeks searching for a partner.
-Eventually through a Facebook campaign i found Jayne.
-We didn’t know each other we weren’t even friends of friends, just two strangers who where going to race across a continent together.
+Eventually through a Facebook campaign I found Jayne.
+We didn’t know each other, we weren’t even friends of friends, just two strangers who where going to race across a continent together.
 Jayne signed up 10 days before the start and because we live in different countries we weren’t able to meet until the day before the race on route to the Belgium start.
 Jayne is a brilliant cyclist and has so much experience in so many disciplines of cycling.
 She has been riding a bike for more than 15 years and rides most days a week all year round.
-In comparison when i added up my cycling rides to a similar frequency to Jayne, it equated to 10 months of cycling!
+In comparison when I added up my cycling rides to a similar frequency to Jayne, it equated to 10 months of cycling!
 This massive difference in experience and ability obviously meant I really struggled to keep up with Jayne in both speed and stamina, but on the flip side, in those 11 days on the bike she taught me so much, I learnt years worth of experience from her.
 Jayne went on to be the only female finisher which was very much deserved.
-Oh and then there was the small matter of my carbon framed bike cracking in 5 places during the flight over!
-Not what you need to find when you unpack your bike 6 hours before the start of the race!
 Find out more in my race diary below…

 Race Diary – updated from the road